debraysimon/tpxle-doc/docs/B-Feature-Topics/IndustrialTracker_C/README.md

 ::: warning WARNING
 * For more information on the battery lifetime of the tracker, visit [here](../../D-Reference/PowerConsumption_R)
 * For more information on tracker documentation, visit [here](../../D-Reference/DocLibrary_R/#TrackersRefGuide).
+* The Industrial tracker is activated by default to make LoRaWAN joins indefinately.
+There is delay between different join attempts which range from 15 minutes to 1 hour.
 :::

 ### Geolocation technologies